Homelessness in the United States: 1960s and 1970s

-A 1960 survey by Temple University of Philadelphia's poor neighborhoods found that 75 percent of the people that are homeless were over 45 years old, and 87 percent were white.
+A 1960 survey by Temple University of Philadelphia's poor neighborhoods found that 75 percent of the homeless were over 45 years old, and 87 percent were white.

 The Community Mental Health Act of 1963 was a pre-disposing factor in setting the stage for homelessness in the United States.
-Long term psychiatric patients were released from state hospitals into Single Room Occupancies and sent to community health centers for treatment and follow-up.
+Long term psychiatric patients were released from state hospitals into single-room occupancies and sent to community health centers for treatment and follow-up.
 Never adequately funded, the community mental health system struggled to meet patient needs and many of the "deinstitutionalized" wound up living on the streets, with no sustainable support system.
 In the United States, during the late 1970s, the deinstitutionalization of patients from state psychiatric hospitals was a precipitating factor which seeded the population of people that are homeless, especially in urban areas such as New York City.

 1980s and 1990s

-The number of homeless people grew in the 1980s, as housing and social service cuts increased and the economy deteriorated.
-The United States government determined that somewhere between 200,000 and 500,000 Americans were then homeless.
-There were some U.S. federal initiatives that aimed to help, end and prevent homelessness; however, there were no designated homeless-related programs in the Office of Management and Budget.
+The number of homeless people grew in the 1980s, nearly doubling from 1984 to 1987.
+According to Don Mitchell, this was in part due to the neoliberal reforms of the Reagan presidency, as housing and social service cuts increased and also the economy suffered a recession early in the decade.
+In 1984, the Federal government determined that somewhere between 200,000 and 500,000 Americans were homeless.
+There were some U.S. federal initiatives that aimed to help, end and prevent homelessness.
+However, there were no designated homeless-related programs in the Office of Management and Budget.
+Tent cities, which had largely vanished during the post-war period, began to re-emerge during this time.

-The history of the United States illustrates that this was a time when there was economic distress, high unemployment, and was the period when chronic homelessness became a societal problem.
-In 1980, federal funds accounted for 22% of big city budgets, but by 1989 the similar aid composed only 6% of urban revenue (part of a larger 60% decrease in federal spending to support local governments).
-It is largely (although not exclusively) in these urban areas that homelessness became widespread and reached unprecedented numbers.
+The history of the United States in the 1980s illustrates that this was a time when there was economic distress, and high unemployment at points, and was the period when chronic homelessness became a societal problem.
+In 1980, federal funds accounted for 22% of big city budgets.
+By 1989, the similar aid composed only 6% of urban revenue, part of a larger 60% decrease in federal spending to support local governments.
+It is largely, although not exclusively, in these urban areas, that homelessness became widespread and reached unprecedented numbers.

 Most notable were cuts to federal low-income housing programs.
-An advocacy group claims that Congress halved the budget for public housing and Section 8 (the government's housing voucher subsidization program) and that between the years of 1980 and 1989 HUD's budget authority was reduced from $74 billion to $19 billion.
-Such alleged changes are claimed to have resulted in an inadequate supply of affordable housing to meet the growing demand of low-income populations.
-In 1970 there were 300,000 more low-cost rental units (6.5 million) than low-income renter households (6.2 million).
+Congress halved the budget for public housing and Section 8, the government's housing voucher subsidization program, and that between 1980 and 1989, HUD's budget authority was reduced from $74 billion, to $19 billion.
+Such changes are claimed to have resulted in an inadequate supply of affordable housing to meet the growing demand of low-income populations.
+In 1970, there were 300,000 more low-cost rental units (6.5 million) than low-income renter households (6.2 million).
 By 1985, the advocacy group claimed that the number of low-cost units had fallen to 5.6 million, and the number of low-income renter households had grown to 8.9 million, a disparity of 3.3 million units.